cdueltgen/bg-test/README.md

 #### Step 1: Make a Flask app

-Make yourself a very small Flask app, with a landing page, a page with a form to upload from, and whereever you want to end up after the upload.
-Verify that you can use Flask and the form to upload a file to your local filesystem.
+Make yourself a very small Flask app, with the minimum pages you need to test.
+Verify that you can use Flask and the form or button to upload a file to your local filesystem.
 Send it to /tmp or something.

 #### Step 2: Test connection to s3